songkg7/o2/README.md

 ## Contributing

 Pull requests are always welcome!
-For major changes, please open an issue(or discussion) first to discuss what you would like to change.
+For major changes, please open an issue (or discussion) first to discuss what you would like to change. like to change.